kanaka/mal/process/guide.md

     `EVAL`) to be the second `ast` argument.
 Continue at the beginning of the loop (no return).
-  * `do`: change the `eval_ast` call to evaluate all the parameters the except for the last (2nd list element up to but not including last).
+  * `do`: change the `eval_ast` call to evaluate all the parameters except for the last (2nd list element up to but not including last).
 Set `ast` to the last element of `ast`.
 Continue at the beginning of the loop (`env` stays unchanged).
   * `if`: the condition continues to be evaluated, however, rather than evaluating the true or false branch, `ast` is set to the